 It’s very important to let the disability and Deaf communities know your show is accessible – how will they know they’re welcome if you don’t tell them?
-If you’re providing an access service (Auslan, Audio Description, Relaxed Performance, etc) or even if you are simply making it more accessible (sensory friendly, 75-100% visual rating, pre-show audio descriptors of important visual elements, etc), then make sure you advertise to the relevant communities.
+If you’re providing an access service (Auslan, Audio Description, Relaxed Performance, etc) or even if you are simply making it more accessible (sensory friendly, pre-show audio descriptors of important visual elements, etc), then make sure you advertise to the relevant communities.
 Make sure you let the communities know with as much lead time as possible – three to four weeks is good!

 General Tips